Luiz Guilherme: Meizhou Meixian Techand

-On 16 January 2018, Muriqui joined China League One newcomer Meizhou Meixian Techand.
+On 16 January 2018, Luiz Guilherme joined China League One newcomer Meizhou Meixian Techand.
 On 10 March 2018, he made his debut in the season's opener against Yanbian Funde and was substituted off in the 44th minute due to injury.
 He scored his first goal in his 4th appearance on 14 April 2018 in a 3–2 away defeat to Shanghai Shenxin.
 On 22 April 2018, he scored a hat-trick in a 4–2 home win over Zhejiang Yiteng.
-Muriqui continued his promising performance in the following matches, scoring eight goals in six matches.
+Luiz Guilherme continued his promising performance in the following matches, scoring eight goals in six matches.
 However, he received a ban of 8 matches on 16 May 2018 for his unsporting act during a league match against Beijing Enterprises Group.
-Muriqui scored 16 goals in 20 appearances in the 2018 season; however, Meizhou Meixian Techand renounced to extend his contract at the end of the season.
+Luiz Guilherme scored 16 goals in 20 appearances in the 2018 season; however, Meizhou Meixian Techand renounced to extend his contract at the end of the season.

 Shijiazhuang Ever Bright

-On 4 January 2019, Muriqui transferred to fellow League One side Shijiazhuang Ever Bright.
+On 4 January 2019, Luiz Guilherme transferred to fellow League One side Shijiazhuang Ever Bright.

 Avaí

-In January 2022, Muriqui returned to Avaí.
+In January 2022, Luiz Guilherme returned to Avaí.

 International career

-In 2004, Muriqui was called up to the Brazil under-20 national team training camp.
+In 2004, Luiz Guilherme was called up to the Brazil under-20 national team training camp.

 Personal life

-Muriqui married Aline Pimenta on 6 December 2010.
+Luiz Guilherme married Aline Pimenta on 6 December 2010.
 On 18 April 2013, their son, Gabriel, was born in Guangzhou, China.